aki263/hiring/coding-assignments/python-address-book-assignment/python-address-book-assignment.rst

 * Keep it simple.

+* You can choose to use an external library if it makes sense.
-* We are interested in seeing *your code* and *your solutions*.
-Don't use existing code as part of your solution, otherwise we don't get to see that!
+  But please remember that we are interested in seeing *your code* and *your solutions*.
+Don't offload critical parts of your solution to an external library or existing code, otherwise we don't get to see that!

 * If you can't solve a part of the assignment, don't worry and send us what you have.
 A partial solution is still useful!